Metal credit cards in the UK

 - Go back in time up to £1,000, within 14 days

-- Worldwide travel insurance available to residents of UK (includes lost luggage)
+- Worldwide travel insurance available to residents of the UK (includes lost luggage)

-- Electronic device insurance available to residents of the UK including loss and theft
+- Electronic device insurance open to residents of the UK including loss and theft

 - Rental car collision damage waiver insurance with coverage provided by AXA Travel Insurance Ltd.

-What's more, customers can get instant notification of all their spending; receive double rewards; see all their spend in one place; and use an innovative
+What's more, customers can get instant notification of all their spending; receive double rewards; see all they spend in one place and use an innovative

 'time-travel' feature, which allows them to switch which card they use for payments, even after completing a purchase.